 The guys at Lucid Chart wrote a post on why turning http2 on for them was a mistake.
 It’s a good read and one you should probably be aware.
 You see, even if you limit the number of connections to the backend server(s), as

-On Lucid Chart the performance plummeted.
-Backend servers were overwhelmed, probably started swapping and just spiraled out of control.
+On Lucid Chart, the performance plummeted.
+Backend servers were overwhelmed, probably started swapping and just spiralled out of control.
 Mind you that they were not using a load-balancer with the amount of precision HAProxy gives you.